The 1619 Project: August 18, 2019, magazine issue

-One of the claims made by Hannah-Jones is that the colonists fought the Revolutionary War to preserve slavery.
-The claim was later softened to "some of" the colonists fought to preserve slavery.
-The essays further discuss details of history as well as modern American society, such as traffic jams and the American affinity for sugar, and their connections to slavery and segregation.
-Matthew Desmond's essay argues that slavery has shaped modern capitalism and workplace norms.
-Jamelle Bouie's essay draws parallels between pro-slavery politics and the modern right-wing politics.
-Bouie argues that the United States still has not let go of the assumption that some people inherently deserve more power than others.
+One of the claims made by Hannah-Jones was that the colonists fought the Revolutionary War to preserve slavery.
+The claim was later softened to say that "some of" the colonists fought to preserve slavery.
+The essays further discussed details of history as well as modern American society, such as traffic jams and the American affinity for sugar, and their connections to slavery and segregation.
+Matthew Desmond's essay argued that slavery had shaped modern capitalism and workplace norms.
+Jamelle Bouie's essay drew parallels between pro-slavery politics and the modern right-wing politics.
+Bouie argued that the United States still had not let go of the assumption that some people inherently deserved more power than others.

 Accompanying material and activities

 The magazine issue was accompanied by a special section in the Sunday newspaper, in partnership with the Smithsonian, examining the beginnings of the transatlantic slave trade, written by Mary Elliott and Jazmine Hughes.
 Beginning on August 20, a multi-episode audio series titled "1619" began, published by The Daily, the morning news podcast of the Times.
-The Sunday sports section had an essay about slavery's impact on professional sports in the United States: "Is Slavery's Legacy in the Power Dynamics of Sports?"
+The Sunday sports section had an essay about slavery's impact on professional sports in the United States: "Is Slavery's Legacy in the Power Dynamics of Sports?".
 The Times plans to take the project to schools, with the 1619 Project Curriculum developed in collaboration with the Pulitzer Center.
 Hundreds of thousands of extra copies of the magazine issue were printed for distribution to schools, museums and libraries.

 The Pulitzer Center on Crisis Reporting has made available free online lesson plans, is collecting further lesson plans from teachers, and helps arrange for speakers to visit classes.
 The Center considers most of the lessons usable by all grades from elementary school through college.

 In November 2021, Random House's One World imprint published the anthology The 1619 Project: A New Origin Story.
 It is a book-length expansion of the project's essays.
 The book was created by Nikole Hannah-Jones and The New York Times Magazine, and is edited by Hannah-Jones, Caitlin Roper, Ilena Silverman and Jake Silverstein.
-Six of the essays from the anthology were adapted into a six-episode miniseries, The 1619 Project, which premiered on January 26, 2023 on Hulu.
+Six of the essays from the anthology were adapted into a six-episode miniseries, "The 1619 Project", which premiered on January 26, 2023, on Hulu.